The Kitchen Sink

 Had I known all of this when I was younger, I wouldn’t have spent precious years of my life in a haze of self-doubt and guilt, not knowing if I would ever be able to “pull myself together.”
 I hope I can be the guide for you that I wish I’d had by my side when I was struggling.

 I hope I can be the guide for you that I wish I’d had by my side when I was struggling.

 I know a little bit about transformation and change.

-I am a graduate of the Institute for Integrative Nutrition (IIN) and am currently pursuing my certification from the Institute for Nutritional Endocrinology and studying the Full Body Systems at the Holistic Nutrition Lab.
+I am a graduate of the Institute for Integrative Nutrition (IIN) and of the Functional Nutrition Lab/Full Body Systems, as well as the Institute for Nutritional Endocrinology (Insulin Practitioner training).

 In my free time, you’ll find me in the kitchen cooking up new and old recipes, reading (a lot), honing my pilates, swimming in ponds, and hanging out with family and friends, sharing yummy nourishing meals and lively conversations.
 I am grateful for what life has become for me.

 I’ve finally come to recognize the human body for what it is: a thoroughly intelligent, miraculous machinery that I don’t ever want to stop learning about, admiring, and loving (well, till death do us part), When we start understanding just how incredibly fine-tuned and perfectly complex this machine is, we have no choice but to treat it with all the loving care and kindness it deserves.